 The exhibition is accompanied by a richly illustrated English-language publication specifically devoted to the Children's Games.
 With contributions by curator and art historian Cuauhtémoc Medina and David MacDougall, ethnographer and filmmaker.
 Medina places the Children's Games series in Alÿs' wider oeuvre.
 In his essay, MacDougall reflects on the limited research on children in ethnographic studies in general and the field of visual anthropology in particular.

 Design: Joseph Plateau.
 Published by Eye Filmmuseum, Amsterdam / nai010 Publishers, Rotterdam.
 Price: € 19.95

 The exhibition will be accompanied by a publication.

-Accompanying the exhibition is an extensive programme of films, talks and events in the cinemas at EYE.
+Accompanying the exhibition is a programme of films, talks and events in the cinemas.